 While industrial robots have been used to manipulate parts, tools, material, and specialized devices for half a century, industrial robot manufacturers face a range of new challenges associated with increased demand for greater levels of adaptability, agility, and flexibility—challenges that require enhanced linear motion control, which can be met by a new generation of precision-engineered lead screws.

 An industrial robot is a multi-functional mechanical device that can be programmed to carry out variable motions to manipulate objects and perform specific tasks.
 Industrial robots are used in a variety of industries, often to grasp, move, and position work pieces for manufacture or assembly.
 Increasingly, manufacturing companies seek robotic systems that can manipulate objects, pieces, or tools with programmable movements in several degrees of freedom.

 Resolving Industrial Robotic Challenges

 One challenge facing industrial robot manufacturers is to find ways to position and control robotic movement despite limitations in acceleration and deceleration.
 Robotic guidance systems typically must combine accuracy, rigidity, and speed.
-In many applications, achieving high levels of accuracy in stroke movement and rotation on the Z-axis is critical, particularly when high speed and low rubout are required.
+In many applications, achieving high levels of accuracy in stroke movement and rotation on the Z-axis is critical, particularly when high speed and low runout are required.
 Another limiting factor is weight, especially in applications in which inertia has to be minimized.

 A new generation of precision-engineered lead screw is enabling industrial robot manufacturers to resolve these challenges.
 Typically, these screws are used to drive changes in the vertical and horizontal orientation of robot arms.
 This type of screw is used to transform the rotary output from an electric motor into the linear motion needed to drive the joint of the arm.
 Some screw manufacturers offer optimized thread forms, which when combined with nuts made of specialized materials, can significantly improve performance.